-Background: Regional Advisory Working Group Agenda Item 2, Horizon: Futures Final

-Report, is attached.
-Staff will seek input on Horizon: Futures Final Report at the October 12, 2019 Joint MTC Planning Committee with the ABAG Administrative
+Background: Policy Advisory Council Agenda Item 5, Horizon: Futures Final Report, is attached.
+This report will be presented to the Regional Advisory Working Group on October 8, 2019.
+Additionally, staff will seek input on Horizon: Futures Final Report at the October 12, 2019 Joint MTC Planning Committee with the ABAG is requested.

-Committee.
+Administrative Committee.

-Staff will be at your October 8 meeting to discuss this report.
-The Working
+Staff will be at your October 9 meeting to discuss this report.
+The Council's input

-Group's input is requested.